Morgan Leach ParadigmLast changed 9/21 12:19P EDT

 First, a little about me...

-I debated Public Forum for three years in high school at Piedmont Academy and now am on my third year debating Policy at UGA.
+I debated Public Forum for three years in high school at Piedmont Academy and now am on my fourth year debating Policy at UGA.

 Yes, put me on the email chain: email@example.com

 I expect respect from everyone involved no matter the climate - race, gender, religion, sexual orientation, etc. IF you have something controversial to say, I expect you to back it up and give it a purpose.

 Do you expect everything in the final focus to also be in the summary?
 Not necessarily - every round is different and comes down to different things, but I think having your main points extended in both is important.
 By the time of the summary and final focus, your winning points should be obvious (this includes your impact calculus).

 Do second speaking teams have to respond to the first rebuttal?
 Yes, if time permits.